giuseppetotaro/lucene-ir-engine/README.md

 # lucene-ir-engine
-<<<<<<< HEAD
-lucene-ir-engine An extremely simple IR Engine based on Apache Tika and Apache Lucene for indexing and searching heterogeneous documents.

 _lucene-ir-engine_ is an extremely simple Java application based on [Apache Tika](http://tika.apache.org/) and [Apache Lucene](http://lucene.apache.org/).
 It provides the following features: